 If you have a gerbil that’s been eating just a little too much or seems to have a penchant for fatty foods, don’t worry.
 There are some methods you can use to prevent them from eating even more:

 - Separate gerbils during mealtime.
 By restricting each gerbil to their own food, you can ensure that gerbils aren’t eating other gerbils’ meals.
+What about guinea pig food?
+Is that ok?
+See here.

 - Reduce the use of treats.
 Treats, with most gerbils, are fine additions to their diets.
 With some picky eaters, they end up spoiling their tastes and try to eat them exclusively.